 Dining OUT Cooking –Practice cooking it all now! – 23 days

-The learner will become comfortable with a variety of cookout recipes by practicing their use at home to prepare the foods.
+The learner will become comfortable with a variety of cookout recipes by practicing them at home.

 Effective Meetings – Making the Most of Meetings – 19 days

 The learner will be able to explain the components of an effective meeting, relate them to camp staff meetings, committee and board meetings, and be able to apply them to their own meeting attendance and participation.

 Essentials of Salvation – The “bare bones” of salvation – 28 days